-Have you ever wondered what it would have been like to hear Peter preach on the day of Pentecost?
+Have you ever wondered what happened on the day of Pentecost?

 But he told them to stay in Jerusalem until then.
-Ten days later, the Apostles, and perhaps some of the others in the group of those who believed Jesus was the Messiah, were together when something like a mighty wind blew through the house they were in.
+Ten days later, the Apostles, and the others in the group of those who believed Jesus was the Messiah, were together when something like a rushing mighty wind blew through the house they were in.

 Word got out that there were people talking in different languages.
 The odd thing was that these visiting Jews heard what the Apostles were saying in their own native language.
 People didn’t know what to make of it.
 Some even said the Apostles were just a bunch of drunkards.
 There were trolls back then too, they just didn’t have Facebook.

 Peter took advantage of the moment to preach to the crowd that Jesus was the promised Messiah.
 About 3,000 of Peter’s listeners became believers that day.
 Not bad for one sermon!

 There are so many things to talk about on the subject of Pentecost and speaking in tongues and it would be impossible to cover them all, so I’ll just make a few points.

 First, the Apostles obeyed Jesus.
 They stayed in Jerusalem until they received the Holy Spirit.

 You can’t live your life in disobedience to Jesus and expect to experience the presence of the Holy Spirit.
 Jesus said if we really loved him, we would obey his commandments.